 The Office of Asset Management is responsible for optimizing the service life of sewer and water linear infrastructure through the development and implementation of proactive inspection and preventative maintenance programs.
 The Office implements a strategic approach to managing these assets at a sustainable cost and an acceptable level of risk.
 The Office aims to transition the Department of Public Works from a reactive mode of asset maintenance to a proactive mode, utilizing risk-based planning and other asset management principles to make sound decisions on managing its assets.

-This Office of Compliance and Laboratories is committed to enhancing environmental regulatory compliance for the Department through collaboration, management program improvements, and regulatory enforcement.
-Many of the functions of this office had previously existed within the Department, but were consolidated in a separate office in 2014 to emphasize accountability.
-The 100-position staff of this Office primarily consists of engineers and scientists.
-The Office includes four (4) laboratories located at each of the water and wastewater treatment facilities, in addition to a Watershed Planning and Partnerships Section, an Environmental Affairs Section, a Water Quality Monitoring and IDDE Section, and a Plans Review and Inspection Section.
-The Plans Review and Inspection Section is responsible for all DPW review of both public and private construction projects as a part of the permitting process.
+This Office of Compliance and Research is committed to enhancing environmental regulatory compliance for the Department through collaboration, management program improvements, and regulatory enforcement.
+The 40-position staff of this Office consists of engineers, scientists, and planners.
+The Office includes the following sections: Plans Review and Inspections, Water Quality Monitoring and Investigations, Watershed Planning and Partnerships, and Research and Technical Resources.
+The Plans Review and Inspections Section is responsible for all DPW review of both public and private construction projects as a part of the permitting process.

 The Office of Engineering and Construction (OEC) is responsible for planning and directing the design, construction, contract administration, and inspection of utility infrastructure, dams, bridges, and water and wastewater treatment facilities.
 The OEC also reviews and inspects construction to assure adherence to codes, costs, progress and quality as programmed in the DPW capital improvement plan.
 OEC is responsible for engineering design for contracts to construct and maintain water and wastewater treatment plants, pumping stations, and the collection and conveyance system. and provides a wide array of on call construction services that serve the urgent needs of the DPW Bureau of Water and Wastewater Utility Maintenance Division.